AgonConsole8/agon-docs/docs/mos/System-Variables.md

 MOS provides three system variables that expose the current real-time clock information.
 These are `Sys$Date`, `Sys$Time` and `Sys$Year`.
 The date variable is in the format of `Day, n Mon`.
 It is possible to set these variables, and the real-time clock should update accordingly.
 The exception to that is setting `Sys$Date` if the value cannot be interpreted as a valid date.

-The real-time clock information can also be displayed and updated using the `*time` command
+The real-time clock information can also be displayed and updated using the [`*Time`](./Star-Commands.md#time) command

 ## Hotkeys: `Hotkey$<n>` {#hotkeys}

 Hotkey definitions are stored as system variables in the format `Hotkey$n` where `n` is a number from 1-12 equating to the F1-F12 keys on your keyboard.
-Hotkeys can also be defined using the `*hotkey` command.
+Hotkeys can also be defined using the [`*Hotkey`](./Star-Commands.md#hotkey) command.

 Hotkey definitions support [argument substitution](Argument-Substitution.md).
 Any unused arguments are discarded.

-If a hotkey definition is set as a macro variable (using `SetMacro`), then the system will expand the macro when the hotkey is pressed.
+If a hotkey definition is set as a macro variable (using [`SetMacro`](./Star-Commands.md#setmacro)), then the system will expand the macro when the hotkey is pressed.

 A hotkey definition that ends with a carriage return character (`|M`) will automatically press return when the hotkey is pressed.
 When used in a CLI this means the command will execute immediately.
-Hotkeys set using the `*hotkey` will automatically append a carriage return to the end of the command.
+Hotkeys set using the [`*Hotkey`](./Star-Commands.md#hotkey) will automatically append a carriage return to the end of the command.

 In MOS 3.0, whilst a hotkey variable can technically contain multiple lines, split by `|M`, the system will only use the first line of the variable, and the rest will be discarded.
 This limitation is due to how the MOS line editor works.

 If you wish to create a hotkey that can run a sequence of commands then there are two options.
 Firstly you could create an obey file, and define a hotkey to run the obey file passing in all the arguments.
 Alternatively you could define a command alias that can run a sequence of commands, and define a hotkey to use that alias.
-Please note that both of these options are only really suitable for running multiple MOS commands, and cannot be used for multi-line input in other environments such as the BBC BASIC command line.
+Please note that both of these options are only suitable for running multiple MOS commands, and cannot be used for multi-line input in other environments such as the BBC BASIC command line.

 Support for multiple commands in a hotkey may be added in a future version of MOS.